 The city of Split includes eight different districts containing a total of 27 neighbourhoods.
 The variety of choices makes it a major challenge to find the top areas to stay in Split.

-While Split is the second-biggest city in Croatia (and a must for any Croatia travel itinerary), it’s relatively compact.
+While Split is the second-biggest city in Croatia, it’s relatively compact.
 Most of the top things to do in Split are in the centre of the historic Old Town, but there is still plenty to see and do outside of the palace walls.

 If you want to get away from the most crowded tourist areas, consider staying in one of the other districts.
 From the slopes and parks of the Marjan district to the beaches of Bacvice, Split contains more than just old buildings.